Hiawassee High School

 Hiawassee High School, also known as Hiawassee Academy, was a Baptist affiliated high school in Hiawassee, Georgia.
 It was co-ed and A.B.
 Greene was the principal from at least 1897 until 1909.
 It eventually became Hiawasee Junior College.

 History

-The school was established not long after Young Harris College opened in 1886.
+The school opened in the Towns County Courthouse in 1887, just a year after the establishment of Young Harris College.

+It was a day school and boarding school maintained by the Home Mission Board of the Southern Baptist Convention.

+Preacher George W. Truett was a founder (with his cousin and fellow preacher Fred McConnell), principal, and taught at the school before being recruited to move to Texas after speaking at a conference.

 In 1921 enrollment was reported to be 127.

-History

-The school opened in the Towns County Courthouse in 1887.

-It was a day school and boarding school maintained by the Home Mission Board of the Southern Baptist Convention.

-Preacher George W. Truett was a founder (with his cousin and fellow preacher Fred McConnell), principal, and taught at the school before being recruited to move tp Texas after speaking at a conference.

 The school featured on a photo postcard.

 The school band is included in a story in The Greats of Cuttercane playing as part of the festivities celebrating the debut of The Lone Biker and a visit by its star to Hiawassee as part of The Story of Felton Eugene Walker.